fmbot-discord/docs/docs/guildsettings/crownsettings.md

     `.fmkillcrown the beatles`

 ---
+### .fmkillallcrowns

+Removes all crowns from your server.

+!!! note "Examples"
+    `.fmkillallcrowns`

+    `.fmkillallcrowns confirm`

+---
 ### .fmcrownblock

 Blocks a user from getting any crowns.
 They will still be visible in the whoknows output.